-At Knowtworthy, we are constantly researching for ways to improve our software to better suite our users.
-We found a book of particular interest that focused on very interesting meeting specifics which will be detailed below.
+At Knowtworthy, we are constantly researching ways to improve our software to better suit our users.
+We found Eli Mina's book on the subject particularly interesting and we've added our core takeaways about it below.

-The author gives a different perspective on meetings than what most people would assume.
+Author Eli Mina gives a different perspective on meetings than what most people would assume.
 With meetings such a commonplace occurrence for anyone in the workforce, most professionals won’t bat an eye at the occasional unproductive meeting.
-However, the author challenges this idea and proposes that meeting are serious monetary investment by a team.
+However, the author challenges this idea and proposes that meetings are a serious monetary investment by every team.
 The financial costs associated with a meeting can often be higher than the participants realize.
 The author opens our eyes to this issue, allowing us to think more critically about meetings and whether or not they are actually moving us toward our goals.

 1. Clarity of Mandate, Purpose, Issues, and Process

 When working in meetings, the purpose of the team and of the meeting must be clear.
 If the meeting’s purpose is not in line with its intended goal, then teams will gain nothing by holding the meeting.
 One way to enforce the purpose of the meeting is to state explicitly the purpose of each meeting before it begins, ensuring that each team member is aligned to a common goal.
 On an individual meeting basis, the issues discussed must be clear and understood by the decision-makers.
 One way to make sure that the issues are known is to create an agenda and to make a copy for each member.

 Controlling the order in a meeting is easier said than done.
 Overall, there must be a few requirements in place for the participants.
 First, each member should be able to speak without interruption.
 Second, each member should be respectful to his or her peers.
 Having a history of respect and trust in a team is the number one indicator of the success of that team.
 Maintaining order and respect in meetings can take your team to the next level and push innovation more rapidly.